contentful/widget-sdk/docs/guides/data-prefetching.md

 # Data prefetching

 The mechanism is currently used in the Teams feature.
-It's usage is optional and it is not a solution for all use cases.
+Its usage is optional and it is not a solution for all use cases.
 But it can significantly simplify some.

 This uses the term `dataset` for data that has `sys.id` and optionally contains Links in `sys`, e.g. Users and Teams.